WesleyBryie/ChumBucket/wiki/megathread.md

 ![](%%megathread%%)

 # 📜 ➜ **Megathread**
-The ultimate map for tracking down the highest grade loot.
-Because buying treasure is just not exciting enough to qualify as an expedition for a seasoned sailor.
-Every level of pirate, from rookie to expert, may utilise our Megathread, which is easy to use and presented beautifully.

->**Our Megathread gives only the best choices rather than a huge selection**.

-### ⛵ ➜ Important gear for your journey
+### ⛵ ➜ Not so fast sailor!
+Do this first
 - Use [Firefox](https://mozilla.org/firefox/new/) + [uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin/) with these [optimized settings](https://pic8.co/sh/ZHRIZw.png) (*Blocks advertisements & malware*).
-- Change your DNS settings to one of these great [choices](https://www.privacyguides.org/en/dns/) (*Bypasses website access limitations*).
+- Change your DNS settings to one of [these great choices](https://www.privacyguides.org/en/dns/) (*Bypasses website access limitations*).
 - Use a reputable torrent client with a kill switch, such as [qBittorrent](https://www.qbittorrent.org/) (*Allows torrenting*).
 - Set up a VPN such as [Mullvad](https://mullvad.net/) or [ProtonVPN](https://protonvpn.com/) (*Changes IP address to hide identity*).
 - Bind your torrent client to the VPN (*Only allows torrenting when VPN is active*).

+### 🗺️ ➜ Bookmark these full backups
+- Be sure to [save our Megathread for future reference](https://rentry.co/megathread) without relying on Reddit.
+- A history of the whole wiki (*Megathread, FAQ, Guides, and Rules*) is available on [NotABug](https://notabug.org/TheChumBucket/PiracySubreddit/).

-### ⚠️ ➜ Warning sailor!
+### ⚠️ ➜ Uncertainty
 - Any links that are **not included in the entire Megathread** have either not been approved by the moderators or the community, or have been deleted at some point.
 In other words, use caution anytime you sail in uncharted waters.

-### 🗺️ ➜ **Bookmark** these full backups
-- If you want to [save our Megathread for future reference](https://rentry.org/megathread) without relying on Reddit, a complete copy is also accessible.
-Updated in real time alongside this version.
-- A history of the whole wiki (FAQ, Guides, and Megathread) is available on [NotABug](https://notabug.org/TheChumBucket/PiracySubreddit/).

 &nbsp;